Sharon Wilkins

 Sharon Wilkins is an American actress.

-Wilkins is from Newburgh, New York, and makes her home on the Upper West Side of Manhattan in New York City, New York.

-She has had a number of roles on Broadway and in film and does some commercial work.
+She is from Newburgh, New York and lives on the Upper West Side of Manhattan in New York City, New York.
+She has had several roles on Broadway and in film and does some commercial work.

 Career

 Wilkins appeared in the national tour of Xanadu.
 She has appeared in three Broadway musicals, first Life in 1997, followed by Seussical in 2000 and All Shook Up in 2005.

 Since 2005, she has been focusing mostly on television and film work appearing in shows including Law and Order: Special Victims Unit, 30 Rock and Rescue Me and such films as National Treasure (2004) and We Own the Night (2007).

 She is active in Broadway Cares/Equity Fights AIDS.